oracle/python-oracledb/doc/src/api_manual/module.rst

     .. note::

-        The time only data type is not supported by Oracle.
-Calling this function will raise a NotSupportedError exception.
+        A time-only data type is not supported by Oracle Database.
+Calling this function raises a NotSupportedError exception.

 .. function:: TimeFromTicks(ticks)